- Who is DuraFinish?

 Coatings technology has improved over the years and the reglazing coatings used by Durafinish, are no exception.
 We proudly use Awlgrip and Napco products, Awlgrip is the premier coating used by high end yacht and aircraft manufacturers.
 Some companies will claim to use a coatings that are specificly designed for bathtub reglazing however in our experience Awlgrip out performs and outlasts any other coatings on the market.
 In fact despite the higher cost of material we believe that they are well worth the added cost.
 However, no matter how durable a coating is they can be damaged if misused or neglected .
 Our finishes are designed to stand up to water intensive enviroments with high wear resistance.
 It does not require "special care."
 However just like a brand new surface, a refinished surface can be chipped or scratched if abused.
 Leaking or dripping faucets can erode and damage the finish, dripping water is also capable of wearing away porcelin!
 The finish does need to be cleaned on a regular basis.
 For cleaning recomendations please see the care and maintenance page.

-Durafinish Inc. offers a five - year warranty against peeling or other failure of adhesion for personal residential bathtubs and wall tile, and a one - year warranty for rental properties.
+Durafinish Inc. offers a three - year warranty against peeling or other failure of adhesion for personal residential bathtubs and wall tile, and a one - year warranty for rental properties.
 Sinks carry a one - year warranty.
 The warranty does not cover abuse or neglect of the finish.
 (See our Care tips and maintenance page for details.)

 Small chips and cracks can usually be repaired during the preparation stage of the refinishing process, at no extra charge.
 Larger repairs may inccur extra charges, however we will always inform you the customer before refinishing begins.